1 dead, 1 hospitalized after plane crashes near North Shore airport

 BEVERLY, Mass. — One person is dead and another is hospitalized after a small plane crashed in the street near an airport on the North Shore of Massachusetts on Thursday morning.

-Firefighters, police officers, and EMTs were seen gathered around a plane that crashed on Sam Fonzo Drive in Beverly, which is not far from Beverly Regional Airport.
+Firefighters, police officers, and EMTs were seen gathered around a Mooney M20 aircraft that crashed on Sam Fonzo Drive in Beverly, which is not far from Beverly Regional Airport.

-Beverly Deputy Fire Chief Jonathan Palm confirmed that two people were on the plane when it crashed.
+Beverly Deputy Fire Chief Jonathan Palm confirmed that two people were on the plane and that one person was killed in the wreck.

-Video showed the plane crumpled and in pieces on the side of the roadway.
+Video from the scene showed the plane crumpled and in pieces on the side of the roadway near a utility pole.

 It wasn’t immediately clear if the plane was taking off or landing when it crashed.